 Important Tips for Registering Online

-To select spring or January term (J-term), schedule an appointment to meet with your advisor beginning October 27.
+To register for summer, fall, or May Term classes, first schedule an appointment to meet with your advisor beginning March 23.
 Following the advising appointment, your advisor will authorize you to register in Self-Service.

-Before selecting course sections in Self-Service, pick up a printed class schedule in the Registrar’s Office (available beginning October 27) or refer to the online schedule.
-The printed/online schedule includes course-specific notes that do not appear in Self-Service, including instructor permission requirements, course type (synchronous online, asynchronous online, online with occasional in-person meetings), etc. The online/printed schedule is a valuable resource, especially for students who select the online option for spring 2021.
+Before selecting course sections in Self-Service, pick up a printed class schedule in the Registrar’s Office (available beginning March 22) or refer to the online schedule.
+The printed/online schedule includes course-specific notes that do not appear in Self-Service, including instructor permission requirements, course type (synchronous online, asynchronous online, online with occasional in-person meetings), etc. The online/printed schedule is a valuable resource.

 When courses are selected and submitted for advisor approval, your advisor will receive an email message indicating that you have courses ready for review.
 After the advisor approves/denies each course, you will receive an email message indicating that the advisor has reviewed your schedule.
 You may then log in to Self-Service to check the status of each course.